Education Article: Teaching Strategies to Encourage Elementary Math Review

 And since I wanted my students to think of this not as "review time" but as a fun activity with math, I told my class we have 10 little quickies to finish.

-My students were so captivated with the worksheet and not one person complained about doing math!
-Goal achieved.
+I remember the first day I introduced my first handout to them so vividly.
+My students were so captivated with the worksheet that not one of them complained about doing math - Goal achieved!
 The students were reviewing math and they were actually excited about it at the same time.
 From then on, I continued drawing various scenes and tucking ten math review problems within them.
-Soon I had students begging me for what came to be known as the math "10 Quickies".
+Soon I had students begging me for what came to be known as our math "10 Quickies".

 ---